Proportional Participatory Budgeting with Additive Utilities: Greedy Cohesive Rule

-In turn, it is easy to see that FJR is implied by the core property (cf. \Cref{def:core}).
-It is related to, but stronger than, some other relaxations of the core discussed by \citet[Section~5.2]{pet-sko:laminar}.
-The two major rules known to satisfy EJR for approval-based committee elections (Rule X and PAV) both fail FJR; to the best of our knowledge, no known rule satisfies FJR for approval-based committee elections, let alone for the general PB model.
+In turn, it is easy to see that FJR is implied by the core property (cf. \Cref{def:core}). \Cref{fig:jr-hasse} shows the logical relationships between different JR-type axioms.
+An adaptation of the PJR axiom to the general PB model was proposed by \citet{los2022systematization}.
+FJR is related to, but stronger than, some other relaxations of the core discussed by \citet[Section~5.2]{pet-sko:laminar}.
+The two major rules known to satisfy EJR for approval-based committee elections (Equal Shares and PAV) both fail FJR; to the best of our knowledge, no known rule satisfies FJR for approval-based committee elections, let alone for the general PB model.

-\begin{example}[Rule X] Consider the following instance of approval-based committee elections for $n=22$ voters, $m = 13$ candidates, and where the goal is to select a committee of size $k=11$:
+\begin{example}[Equal Shares fails FJR\footnote{An open question, asked by Jannik Peters, is whether the Equal Shares outcome can always be completed to an outcome satisfying FJR.
+We believe the answer is no.}] Consider the following instance of approval-based committee elections for $n=22$ voters, $m = 13$ candidates, and where the goal is to select a committee of size $b=11$: